ripALM: A Relative-Type Inexact Proximal Augmented Lagrangian Method for Linearly Constrained Convex Optimization: Numerical experiments

 We then generate a set of random instances with $m = n\in \{1000,\,2000,\dots,10000\}$.
-For each $m$, we generate 10 instances with different random seeds, and present the average numerical performances of Gurobi, dADMM, ES-iALM, and ripALM in Table \ref{Table:vsGuADMM} and Figure \ref{fig:vsGuADMM}, with $\lambda\in\{1,\,0.1\}$. \blue{We observe that both ripALM and Gurobi are able to solve the tested problems accurately, in the sense that the residual $\Delta_{\mathrm{res}}^{\rm qrot}$ falls below $10^{-6}$.
+For each $m$, we generate 10 instances with different random seeds, and present the average results of Gurobi, dADMM, ES-iALM, and ripALM in Table \ref{Table:vsGuADMM}, with $\lambda\in\{1,\,0.1\}$.
+We observe that both ripALM and Gurobi are able to solve the tested problems accurately, in the sense that the residual $\Delta_{\mathrm{res}}^{\rm qrot}$ falls below $10^{-6}$.
 In contrast, ES-iALM often fails to attain solutions of comparable accuracy, even after reaching its maximum iteration limit and incurring substantially higher computational costs.
 This is mainly due to the limited efficiency of the first-order subsolver used in ES-iALM.
-Moreover, dADMM performs even worse: despite consuming a similar amount of computational time as ES-iALM, it yields solutions of considerably lower quality.} In addition, we have also observed that Gurobi can be rather time-consuming and memory-consuming for large-scale problems.
-As an example, for the case where $m=n=10000$, a large-scale QP containing $10^8$ nonnegative variables and 20000 equality constraints was solved.
-One can see that Gurobi is around $2\!\sim\!4$ times slower than our ripALM.
-In addition, Gurobi may lack robustness, especially for solving large-scale problems.
-Indeed, as observed from Figure \ref{fig:vsGuADMM}, the computational times taken by Gurobi vary a lot among 10 randomly generated instances.
-In conclusion, our ripALM shows potential for greater efficiency and robustness in solving large-scale QROT problems.
+Moreover, dADMM performs even worse: despite consuming a similar amount of computational time as ES-iALM, it yields solutions of considerably lower quality.
+In addition, Gurobi can also be time-consuming and memory-consuming when problem size is large.
+For example, when $m=n=10000$, the resulting QP contains $10^8$ nonnegative variables and 20000 equality constraints.
+In this case, Gurobi is about $1.5\!\sim\!3$ times slower than our ripALM.